- the daily disappearance of the sun below the western horizon

 - the varying time of this

-- the atmospheric phenomena at this time; esp., the color of the western sky
+- the atmospheric phenomena at this time, specif., the display of coloration visible in the western sky

 - the final phase or decline (of a period)

-- The event or time of the daily disappearance of the sun below the western horizon.
+- The event or time of the disappearance of the upper circumferential edge of the sun as it sets below the horizon.